Aoibhinn/battleship/README.md

 Users can try and beat the computer by finding all of the computer's battleships before the computer finds theirs.
 Each battleship occupies one square on the board.

-Here is the live version of my project <a href ="https://aoibhinnbattleship.herokuapp.com/"
+Here is the live version of my project "https://aoibhinnbattleship.herokuapp.com/"

 ## How to play